THE ISSUE OF BLOOD

 “No. Why?
 You’re beautiful.”

 N wasn’t referring to a beauty enhancement.
-She wanted to know if I’d like her to appear more feminine, more heterosexual, as my partner.
+She wanted to know if I’d like her to appear feminine and heterosexual as my partner.
 I didn’t.
-I knew who I was with and I was satisfied.
+I knew who I was with, and I was satisfied.

-I kept looking at the side of her face as we drove out of Palm Springs on North Gene Autry Trail headed north on Highway 10 toward Barstow to retrace my path with her.
+I kept looking at the side of her face as we drove out of Palm Springs on North Gene Autry Trail, headed north on Highway 10 toward Barstow to retrace my path with her.
 On the way, I filled her in on what I had experienced so far.
 N looked at me and smiled.
-She understood what I was were looking for, and what I wanted from her.
+She understood what I was looking for and what I wanted from her.
 A long pause ensued.

-“A notion is beginning to take shape.”
-I said to her.
+“A notion is beginning to take shape,” I told her.

 - continued -